Wynn baronets

-An example of intermarriages between both Wynn families was John Bodvel (1617–1663).
-Bodvel was a grandchild of Sir John Wynn, 1st Baronet of Gwydir, and also Hugh Gwyn's (died 1611) great-grandchild, Gwyn being one of John Wynne of Bodvean's (died 1576) children.

 Wynn of Gwydir

-The Wynn Baronetcy, of Gwydir in the County of Carnarvon, was created in the Baronetage of England on 29 June 1611 for John Wynn.
-The members of this line were heirs to the Aberffraw claim to the Kingdom of Gwynedd and subsequently the Principality of Wales as direct descendants of Prince Owain Gwynedd, the King of Gwynedd.
+The Wynn of Gwydir Baronetcy in the County of Carnarvon was created in the Baronetage of England on 29 June 1611, for John Wynn.
+The members of this line were heirs to the House of Aberffraw's claim to the Kingdom of Gwynedd and subsequently the Principality of Wales as direct descendants of Prince Owain Gwynedd, the King of Gwynedd.

-The history of the Wynn's of Gwydir begins with the father of Maurice Wynn, the eponymous John "Wynn" ap Maredudd.
-John had rebuilt Gwydir around 1555 after inheriting the lease of Gwydir from his father Maredudd ap Ifan, Maredudd had purchased the estate from Dafydd ap Hywel Coetmor around 1500, Maredudd also purchased the lease for Dolwyddelan Castle, built Penamnen and owned lands in Nantconwy and Llanfrothen.
-Maurice was the first to adopt the family name 'Wynn' and was a high sheriff and a member of parliament in Caernarvonshire during the 16th century.
+The history of the Wynns of Gwydir begins with the father of Maurice Wynn, John "Wynn" ap Maredudd.
+John had rebuilt Gwydir around 1555 after inheriting the lease of Gwydir from his father Maredudd ab Ieuan; Maredudd had purchased the estate from Dafydd ap Hywel Coetmor around 1500.
+Maredudd also purchased the lease for Dolwyddelan Castle, built Penamnen, and owned lands in the commote of Nant Conwy and Llanfrothen.
+Maurice was the first to adopt the family name 'Wynn' and was a high sheriff and a member of parliament for Caernarvonshire during the 16th century.
 The family continued to be prominent in politics, and all the baronets except for Owen (3rd baronet) sat as Members of Parliament, often for Carnarvonshire or other parts of England and Wales.
 On the death of the fifth baronet, the title became extinct in 1719.

+A younger branch of the Wynn of Gwydir family emerged in the area of Berthddu and Bodysgallen as descendants of Gruffudd Wynn, the younger brother of Maurice (d.
+1580); they married into the Mostyn baronets and Vaughan of Corsygedol and Talhenbont families.

 Wynn of Gwydir inheritances

 Before the baronetcy of Wynn of Gwydir became extinct, there had been marriages and inheritances shared amongst the descendants of the family.
 Mary Wynn, an only child, and heiress of the fourth Baronet was the wife of Robert Bertie, 17th Baron Willoughby de Eresby and 1st Duke of Ancaster and Kesteven, of Grimsthorpe Castle, and is now represented by the Baron Carrington who sold Gwydir Castle in 1921.
 Another descendant of the 4th baronet, Richard Wynn, was Sir Peter Burrell, husband of Priscilla Bertie, 21st Baroness Willoughby de Eresby, of Drummond Castle, Peter was created Baron Gwydyr in 1796.
-Peter's wife Priscilla was a daughter of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, and Duchess Mary Panton, the Barons of Willoughby de Eresby family seat is Grimsthorpe Castle.
+Peter's wife Priscilla was a daughter of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, and Duchess Mary Panton.
+The family seat of the Barons of Willoughby de Eresby is Grimsthorpe Castle.

 The fifth baronet succeeded his cousin as baronet and inherited the Wynnstay estate, near Ruabon, north Wales.
 Wynnstay had been the family seat of the Wynn family.
 The mansion eventually passed to a cousin of the Wynn baronet, Jane Thelwell, and her husband Sir Watkin Williams-Wynn, 3rd Baronet who inherited the estate.
-Williams added the surname Wynn to his name, today the Wynn baronets are represented by the Williams-Wynn baronets.
+Sir Watkin added the surname Wynn to his name, and his descendants became the Williams-Wynn Baronets.